AnEscapist/docker-browser-console/README.md

 ## How to use this repo

-Simply clone this repo and then:
+Simply clone this repo (node_modules will also be downloaded) and then:

 ```
 cd docker-browser-console